 Probability scoring is another aspect that is drawing a lot of attention.
 Firstly, most screeners filter based on certain criteria.
 Secondly, you can automate this criterion and let the machine do it.
 Lastly, technology has advanced enough to encode these rules and run resumes by it to identify the top candidates for a position you need to focus on.

-Some key metrics you can track and optimise
+Some key metrics you can track and optimize

 - Candidate drop off rates and stages